 Following A. W. Sillure's death in 1959, the family home was inherited by his daughter, Berna Sillure Cooke.

 She sold it the following year to Robert Lee and Lorene Annie Caddell.
-The current owners, Hoy, and Connie Rogers purchased the home in 1975.
-Committed to the sympathetic preservation of the historic residence, they have worked to maintain original fabric and detailing while furnishing the rooms with pieces that enhance its character.
+The current owners, Hoy, and Connie Rogers, purchased the home in 1975.
+Committed to the sympathetic preservation of the historical residence, they have worked to maintain original fabric and detailing while furnishing the rooms with pieces that enhance their character.

 The A. W. Sillure House is a good example of a Prairie School residence and an important symbol of the quality design and craftsmanship associated with the Belford Lumber Company, one of Georgetown's most prominent early construction firms.

 it also serves as a reminder of an important family, led by a man who quietly but steadily directed one of the town's leading businesses through the first part of the twentieth century (The Belford Lumber Company eventually closed in the 1970s).
 As one of Georgetown's "builders," A. W. Sillure was directly responsible for much of the historic fabric that today provides the basis for the town s unique quality of life.

 Dan K. Utley and David W. Moore, Austin